 On employee benefits, he has consistently appeared as a featured speaker before the International Conference and Specialized Conferences of the International Foundation of Employee Benefits; the Plumbing Contractors Association of Chicago; the Annual Conference of the Union Affiliated Contractors of the National Association of Plumbing-Heating-Cooling Contractors; the Taft-Hartley Trustee seminar sponsored by the United Association and the Mechanical Contractors Association of New Jersey, Inc.; the Mechanical Contractors Association of America, Inc., Industry Improvement Funds Seminar; and the Plumbing and Mechanical Contractors of Northern Illinois Industry Promotion Fund Seminar.

-Jim also serves as a member of the Board of Trustees of several of the firm’s clients including the Gateway Regional Chamber of Commerce (legal counsel); Kean University Foundation; Community Foundation of New Jersey (Legal Advisory Committee); and Linden Industrial Association (Secretary).
-He recently completed his term as Chairman of the Kessler Foundation.
+Jim also serves as a member of the Board of Trustees of several of the firm’s clients including the Gateway Regional Chamber of Commerce (Legal Counsel); Kean University Foundation; Community Foundation of New Jersey (Legal Advisory Committee); and Linden Industrial Association (Secretary).

 J.D., Temple University James E. Beasley School of Law, 1981

 B.A., Denison University, 1977

 United States Court of Appeals for the Third Circuit, 1986

 United States District Court District of New Jersey, 1982

 - The Best Lawyers in America©, Trusts & Estates (2020-2023);

 (This award is conferred by Best Lawyers.
 A description of the selection methodology can be found at www.bestlawyers.com/methodology.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.)